 Graham is an Executive Director who joined Interflow in 2015 and was appointed Executive General Manager - Corporate Services in 2018.

 In his role Graham is responsible for long term strategic planning, economic regulatory affairs, customer insights, business development, community and stakeholder engagement and communication programs.

 Graham brings over 25 years of experience in the banking and professional services industry in Australia and overseas, having held a number of senior leadership roles at NAB, ANZ and Deloitte.

-Jason Marshall has been appointed as the Executive Manager – Bid Management and Business Intelligence.
+Jason Marshall was appointed as Executive Manager – Commercial and Risk Management in 2018.
 Jason commenced with Interflow in 2006, during which time he held positions in business development and tender management, proving himself to be a committed company advocate.

 Jason is responsible for the improvement of the bid management process, creating a business model of metrics and standards on performance reporting and developing strategies to maximise market opportunities for Interflow.
 His ability to motivate his team has led to his continued success at Interflow.

 Adrian Smith commenced with Interflow in September 2017 as the Executive Manager - HSE.

 The primary role of the Executive Manager - HSE is to provide leadership and strategic planning to allow the integration of HSE across Interflow's operations.

 Adrian has over 14 years’ experience in senior safety roles from various industries such as automotive, warehousing, logistics, manufacturing and Government.